viamrobotics/docs/docs/installation/_index.md

 <!-- The below has to be in HTML because we're using a table inside another table with indentation-->
 <ol start="3">
-<li>Select the tab below matching your board's architecture, and run the command listed to download and install <code>viam-server</code>.
+<li>Select the tab below matching your board's architecture, and run the command listed to download and install <code>viam-server</code> on your board.
    We recommend the stable release for most users:

 {{< tabs name="linux-board-architectures" >}}